turtlemonvh/django-windows-test/README.md

   * Copy all 3 DLL files from the `pywin32_system32` folder to `C:\Python27`
   * **If you skip this step you may find you have problems with MS SQL later on.**

-CHECKPOINT: Check your installed packages using `pip freeze`.
-Should resemble the following, with version numbers possibly changes.
+_CHECKPOINT:_ Check your installed packages using `pip freeze`.
+The output should resemble the following, with version numbers possibly changed.

     Django==1.4.5
     django-auth-ldap==1.1.3